Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 For both the homogeneous and inhomogeneous Kuramoto–Sivashinsky equations simulated with $d_{u}=256$, we group the dimensions into units of size $G=8$, which is also used as the group size for PGC-ESN and Paral-ESN.
 Each unit is assumed to be coupled with its adjacent $L=1$ unit, resulting in a ratio of coupled dimensions to total dimensions of approximately 0.1.
 We set the coupled unit size to $L=1$ for PGC-ESN and the interacting dimension length to $I=8$ for Paral-ESN, ensuring that both models receive the same number of adjacent dimensions as input for each reservoir unit.

-The numerical results for a specific target sequence using a reservoir size of 2000 for all models are shown in Table~\ref{tab:KS_performance}, while the corresponding reconstruction plots are provided in Appendix.~\ref{sec:appendix_More_evaluation_results}.
+The numerical results using a reservoir size of 2000 for all models, averaged across sequences and model initializations, are shown in Table~\ref{tab:KS_performance}, while the corresponding reconstruction plots are provided in Appendix~\ref{Appendix_Kuramoto_Sivashinsky}.
 These results demonstrate that our proposed PGC-ESN achieves the most accurate long- and short-term predictions for both homogeneous and inhomogeneous KS equations at this reservoir size.

 Fig.~\ref{fig:model_size_analysis_for_all_target_systems}(b) and (c) present a comparison of performance across reservoir sizes, starting from 500 and then ranging from 1000 to 6000 in increments of 1000 for the homogeneous and inhomogeneous cases, respectively.
 Note that based on the numerical calculations, all geometric distance values $D_{\mathrm{geom}}$ are infinite and therefore omitted for evaluation on the KS equation.
 We attribute this to the high dimensionality of the state space for the KS equation, which makes it challenging to effectively approximate the invariant distributions of the observed and reconstructed systems using Gaussian mixture models.